schitresh/computer_science/database_system/3_relational_model.md

   - Referenced attribute cannot be deleted if its present in a referencing attribute
 - Updation
   - Referenced attribute cannot be updated if its present in a referencing attribute
+  - Example: if branch_code is updated from 'CS' to 'CSE' in Branch
+    - Then it should be updated in Student table as well
 - Solutions for Deletion/Updation
+  - Cascade
+    - Delete Cascade: Deletes the referencing rows if the referenced row is deleted
-  - Cascade: Deletes/Updates the referencing rows if the referenced row is deleted/updated
+    - Update Cascade: Updates the referencing rows if the referenced row is updated
   - Set NULL in referencing rows
 - Normalization can be used to minimize these anamolies